-A woman finds a friend in a local tailor in India but struggles to connect with his assistant, a young girl from a nomadic tribe.
+A traveler finds a friend in a local tailor in India but struggles to connect with his assistant, a young girl from a nomadic tribe.

 When my tour group arrived at Jagapur Palace, rose petals floated down and laced our hair from the archway above.
 A trio of musicians sat on a dais inside the entrance and serenaded us.
 The Rao, as the lord of the estate was called, greeted each of us individually in the gardens of his walled estate, overlooked by the castellation of a medieval palace.
 Carved wooden balconies, the wood bleached pale from the sun, broke up the stone façade.
 The gardens enclosed a swimming pool, where, on the first day, I sloughed off the privations of the overnight train.